 On the basis of the foregoing facts and assumptions, the Revenues and other income to be received with respect to the Offered Bonds and the Currently Outstanding Bonds are expected by the Authority to be in excess of the scheduled debt service thereon.
-Certain excess Revenues must be used to redeem Commonwealth Mortgage Bonds and any other excess Revenues may be used to purchase or redeem Commonwealth Mortgage Bonds that are subject to redemption, including optional redemption, from excess Revenues.
-In reaching such expectation in the first sentence of this paragraph, the Authority has not considered the issuance of additional Commonwealth Mortgage Bonds or the application or investment of the proceeds thereof.
-The Authority believes its assumptions regarding the Offered Bonds and the Currently Outstanding Bonds to be reasonable, but the Authority can give no assurance that the actual receipt of Revenues (including principal prepayments) will correspond with its estimates of available money to pay debt service on the Offered Bonds and the Currently Outstanding Bonds.
+In reaching such expectation, the Authority has not considered the issuance of additional Rental Housing Bonds or the application or investment of the proceeds thereof.
+The Authority believes its assumptions regarding the Offered Bonds and the Currently Outstanding Bonds to be reasonable, but the Authority can give no assurance that the actual receipt of Revenues will correspond with its estimates of available money to pay debt service on the Offered Bonds and the Currently Outstanding Bonds.

-Amendments to Resolution; Commonwealth Mortgage Bonds Acquired by the Authority
+Amendments to Resolution; Rental Housing Bonds Acquired by the Authority

 The Current Resolution authorizes amendments to certain provisions therein by supplemental resolution of the Authority without the consent of Owners.
-Pursuant to such authorization, the Authority may, subject to the Revenue Test described below, amend the Current Resolution in any respect, except as described in subsection (7) in "Amendments" in "Summary of Certain Provisions of the Current Resolution."
-The Current Resolution, including the Revenue Test, also may be amended with the consent of the Owners of at least sixty percent (60%) of the Bond Obligation.
-Any of the foregoing amendments may adversely affect the security for the Commonwealth Mortgage Bonds (see "Amendments" in "Summary of Certain Provisions of the Current Resolution").
+Pursuant to such authorization, the Authority may, subject to the Revenue Test, amend the Current Resolution in any respect, except as described in subsection (7) in "Amendments" in "Summary of Certain

+Provisions of the Current Resolution."
+The Current Resolution, including the Revenue Test, also may be amended with the consent of the Owners of more than fifty percent (50%) of the Bond Obligation.
+Any of the foregoing amendments may adversely affect the security for the Rental Housing Bonds (see "Amendments" in "Summary of Certain Provisions of the Current Resolution").

-Pursuant to the Act and the Current Resolution, the Authority may purchase or otherwise acquire the actual or constructive ownership of Commonwealth Mortgage Bonds prior to the maturity or redemption thereof with the intent and effect that such Commonwealth Mortgage Bonds shall remain Outstanding, subject to any terms and conditions determined by the Authority or otherwise required by law.
-Any Commonwealth Mortgage Bonds so owned by the Authority shall be entitled to vote or give consents under the Resolution, except with respect to amendments to the Resolution, and with respect to remedies and appointment and removal of the Trustee upon an Event of Default.
-Any such vote or consent may adversely affect the security for the Commonwealth Mortgage Bonds.
+Pursuant to the Act and the Current Resolution, the Authority may purchase or otherwise acquire the actual or constructive ownership of Rental Housing Bonds prior to the maturity or redemption thereof with the intent and effect that such Rental Housing Bonds remain Outstanding, subject to any terms and conditions determined by the Authority or otherwise required by law.
+Any Rental Housing Bonds so owned by the Authority shall be entitled to vote or give consents under the Resolution, except with respect to amendments to the Resolution and with respect to remedies and appointment and removal of the Trustee upon an Event of Default.
+Any such vote or consent may adversely affect the security for the Rental Housing Bonds.